SlimTim10/ArduinoProps/README.md

 # Arduino Props Library

+## Description

+A library to make "props", meant to communicate wirelessly with the [gateway](https://github.com/SlimTim10/gateway).
+The props can use various sensors or other inputs, so long as each prop is equipped with an RF69 module for wireless communication.

+## Instructions

-Name folder "ArduinoProps" in Arduino/libraries.
+Copy and name the folder "ArduinoProps" in Arduino/libraries.

 ## Dependencies